Postgraduate Certificate in Education

 The course of study for the Postgraduate Certificate in Education comprises courses equivalent to 60 points listed in the schedule to the Master of Education.

-The certificate takes one year of full-time study to complete, or up to two years part-time.
+The certificate takes six months of full-time study to complete or up to two years part-time depending on course selection.
 Students can begin their studies in February or July.